Essential Jobs and the Hidden Toll of Inequality in America

 “Press’s lucid narrative is studded with gut-wrenching scenes . . .
 This deeply reported and eloquently argued account is a must-read.”— Publishers Weekly (starred review) of Dirty Work

 Eyal Press’s fascination with the intersection of morality and politics has informed his writing on everything from the Israeli-Palestinian conflict to urban poverty to America’s abortion wars.
 In his most recent book Dirty Work: Essential Jobs and the Hidden Toll of Inequality in America, he explores work that society deems necessary, but would prefer not to see: jobs that disproportionately fall on low-income, undocumented women and people of color to carry out, and which come with trauma, shame, and PTSD.
-The New York Times writes, “It’s a testament to his insight and vision that in spite of the ugliness to which he exposes us on almost every page, he still makes us want to set aside cynicism and pessimism and join him in finding ways to strengthen the moral bonds between us, however flawed we might be.”
+The New York Times, which chose Dirty Work as one of its 100 Notable Books of 2021, writes, “It’s a testament to [Press’s] insight and vision that in spite of the ugliness to which he exposes us on almost every page, he still makes us want to set aside cynicism and pessimism and join him in finding ways to strengthen the moral bonds between us, however flawed we might be.”
 Acclaimed writer Rebecca Solnit affirms that, “though the moral injury impacts the workers first, it belongs to us all,” declaring that ultimately, this is a book “about human sacrifice and the forces that disguise it.”
 We can no longer look away or ignore the plight of those who we used to take for granted in our society—Dirty Work ignites and propels a necessary conversation about how we can create a kinder, better world.

 Press is also the author of Beautiful Souls: The Courage and Conscience of Ordinary People, a powerful exploration of what impels ordinary people to defy the sway of authority and convention.
 As a speaker, he aims to challenge and inspire audiences by probing vexing dilemmas that play out in all of our lives.
 How far should a person go to keep his or her conscience clean?
 Where should the line between personal conviction and professional duty be drawn?
 Eloquent and engaging, Press navigates such questions with the grace and subtlety that has distinguished his essays, articles, and books.